Blog post

 Are there glasses available to help prevent hyperopia (long-sightedness)?

-Yes, glasses are a great way to help prevent the effects of hyperopia (long-sightedness) as they're non-invasive and will correct vision.
+Yes, glasses are a great way to help alleviate the effects of hyperopia (long-sightedness) as they're non-invasive and will correct vision.

 Can I wear long distance vision glasses all the time?

 Yes, you can wear them all the time if they are comfortable and enhance your vision.
-While they are primarily designed for activities like driving or watching TV, they might not be necessary for close-up tasks.
+Depending on your age and refractive error you may need additional help for closer work.
 For personalised advice, consult an eye care professional.

 Does age cause hyperopia (long-sightedness)?

-As we get older, the eyes may experience a hyperopic shift (a change that increases long-sighted vision).
-However, this is recognised as another condition called presbyopia.
-With age, the lens of the eye loses its elasticity and becomes more rigid, reducing its ability to change shape.
+Refractive errors can change over time.
+However, with age, the lens of the eye loses its elasticity and becomes more rigid, reducing its ability to change shape.
 As a result, the lens struggles to thicken sufficiently to focus on close-up objects.
+This is known as presbyopia.

 Matthew graduated from Aston University in 2004 with a degree in Optometry.